tenstorrent/tt-torch/docs/src/adding_models.md

 - If your model is reported in `results/models_op_per_op.xlsx` as being able to compile all ops successfully (ie. all ops can compile to status `6: CONVERTED_TO_TTNN`, but some hit runtime `7: EXECUTE` failures) then it should also be added to "nightly e2e compile list" in `.github/workflows/run-e2e-compile-tests.yml` which stops before executing the model via `TT_TORCH_COMPILE_DEPTH=TTNN_IR pytest ...`

-## How to load test files into/from S3 bucket
+## How to load test files into/from Large File System (LFS)

 We have set up access to a AWS S3 bucket to be able to load and access model related files for testing.
 We can load files into our S3 bucket and access them from the tester scripts.
-You will need access to S3 bucket portal to add/load files. **If you don't have an AWS account or access to the S3 bucket please reach out to the tt-torch community leader.**
+You will need access to S3 bucket portal to add files. **If you don't have an AWS account or access to the S3 bucket please reach out to the tt-torch community leader.** Then, depending on if the test is running on CI or locally we will be able to load the files from the CI/IRD LFS caches that automatically sync up with contents in S3 bucket.

 ### Load files into S3 bucket

-Access S3 bucket portal and load file from local dir.
+Access S3 bucket portal, **if you don't have access to the S3 bucket please reach out to the tt-torch community leader**, and load file from local dir.
 Please add files following this structure:

 ```
 test_files
-├── torch
+├── pytorch
 |   ├── huggingface
 |   |   ├── meta-llama
 │   |   |   ├── Llama-3.1-70B